Third Order Lagrangians, Weyl Invariants & Classical Trace Anomaly in Six Dimensions: Other Weyl Invariants

 Secondly, the trace analogy for the introduced $G^{(3a)}_{({\rm total})\alpha\beta}$ gives the number of independent $b_i$'s to be four.
-This confirms an earlier analysis based on the cohomological point of view (see Ref.~\cite{bpb} relation~(4.13)) which also gives consistency conditions (again see the invariance condition~(4.10) of Ref.~\cite{bpb} for numerical linear combinations of the first ten unknowns $b_i$).
+This confirms an earlier analysis based on the cohomological point of view (see relation~(4.13) of Ref.~\cite{bpb}) which also gives consistency conditions (again see the invariance condition~(4.10) of Ref.~\cite{bpb} for numerical linear combinations of the first ten unknowns $b_i$).
 Also, the maximum number of permissible missing coefficients of $b_1$ to $b_8$ is three in constraint~(\ref{cgnliii}).
-However, once again in six dimensions, due to relation~(\ref{eeight}), one has one extra constraint.
+However, once again in six dimensions, due to relation~(\ref{eeight}), one also has another extra constraint.

 Let us now examine constraint~(\ref{cgnliii}) for the numerical coefficients of a few available Lagrangians.
 As mentioned in part~(a), Deser {\it et al.}~\cite{desch} (relation $(25c)$ of their paper) and Karakhanyan {\it et al.}~\cite{kmm} (relation $(2.18)$ of their paper) state that the corresponding Lagrangian density of the expression (after adapting the sign convention)